Near Punxsutawney in Jefferson County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Groundhog Day (approx. 3.3 miles away); First Pennsylvania Troopers Killed in the Line of Duty (approx. 3.9 miles away); Charles J. Margiotti (approx. 4.6 miles away); Rossiter Strike Injunction (approx. 4.8 miles away); McGee's Mills Covered Bridge Last Raft (approx. 10.4 miles away); Old State Road (approx. 10.4 miles away); Rev. A.W.
-Tozer (approx. 11 miles away).
+Groundhog Day (approx. 3.3 miles away); First Pennsylvania Troopers Killed in the Line of Duty (approx. 3.9 miles away); Charles J. Margiotti (approx. 4.6 miles away); Rossiter Strike Injunction Millstone (approx. 9.4 miles away); McGee's Mills Covered Bridge (approx. 9˝ miles away); Last Raft (approx. 10.4 miles away); Old State Road (approx. 10.4 miles away).
 Touch for a list and map of all markers in Punxsutawney.

 Also see . . .
 Great Shamokin Path.
 ExplorePAHistory.com (Submitted on November 5, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 Categories. • Native Americans • War, French and Indian •